 "Not the first time that's happened," said Robin, his voice bitter.
 "Gordon, Bay Six door."

-As the door began to hiss, Wally held up a hand in protest.
+As the door hissed open, Wally held up a hand in protest.
 "Wait, Rob, I think we all just need some time to–"

-"I don't want to spend any more time in Arkham than I need to, KF," Robin muttered.
-"Let's just get through it quickly."
+"I don't want to spend any more time here than I need to, KF," Robin muttered.
+"Let's just get through this quickly."

 It was Professor Hugo Strange, ex-head psychiatrist of Arkham Asylum, the man that Bruce Wayne had once called 'the most dangerous man in the world.'

 Robin stiffened.
 Strange knew Batman's secret identity, and by extension, his own.